 Now you’ve seen what color your period blood says about your health.
 Perhaps, it’s time for you to assess your period health and think if these colors are accompanied by symptoms that are making you dread your time of the month.

-Check my other blog posts on period health and cycle syncing to learn more about how you can make your period symptoms go away and help you to flow through your life effortlessly and will have you looking forward to aunt flows visit in no time.
+Check my other blog posts on period health and cycle optimizing to learn more about how you can make your period symptoms go away and help you to flow through your life effortlessly and will have you looking forward to aunt flows visit in no time.

 Love and health,